 The selection of suppliers relies on the Corporate Purchasing procedures and tools, which are developed at corporate level.
-Suppliers are required to comply with the provisions of the Code of Ethics and are audited annually on human rights and safety issues.
-A dedicated whistleblowing system has been implemented for supplier in order to receive and address Iberdrola's Code of ethics violations within the supply chain.
+Suppliers are required to comply with the provisions of the Code of Ethics and are audited annually on ESG and safety issues.
+A dedicated whistleblowing system has been implemented for supplier in order to receive and address lberdrola's Code of ethics violations within the supply chain.

 The Issuer reports that one of its main objectives is to ensure that, by 2022, at least 70% of its main suppliers are subject to sustainable development policies and standards (including diversity and inclusion criteria).
-To this end, a supplier sustainability assessment model is being implemented and has been externally validated by Forética.
+To this end, a supplier sustainability assessment model has been implemented using an external platform (GoSupply) and has been externally validated by Forética.
 The assessment of a supplier is reported to cover the supplier's performance in various areas, including the identification of targets related to the Sustainable Development Goals (SDGs), the management of climate change risks, the circular economy strategy, human rights due diligence, etc. The supplier must provide evidence and documentation for its statements and performance.
+Suppliers that fall below the defined threshold receive an individual ESG improvement plan.
+Suppliers that do not meet the minimum ESG requirements may be excluded from working with the Issuer, which is indicated in the ESG improvement plan.